 - Location: New Mexico

-- One donor can benefit up to 100 patients.
+- A single donor can benefit dozens of patients.

-- Becoming a donor won't cost your family anything.
+- Becoming a donor will not cost your family anything.

 - Almost anyone can become a donor, including the elderly and those with medical problems.